khansson/cgal-public-dev/Shape_detection/benchmark/Region_growing/README.md

 $ make benchmark_region_growing_on_point_set_2
 ```

-The program uses the data file `data/point_set_2.xyz`, run the benchmark program as follows:
+The program uses the data file `data/point_set_2.xyz`.
+You can run the benchmark program as follows:

 ```bash
 $ ./benchmark_region_growing_on_point_set_2 /path/to/data/point_set_2.xyz